Remember, the better your clothes look, the more you make!

 The hanger hook must face left (like a question mark).
 Even infant clothes need to be hung (so whole item can be easily seen).

-- For two-piece outfits, place shirt on hanger, then safety pin pants/skirts/shorts through the waistband, to the back of the shirt at the shoulders supported by the top bars of the hanger.
+- For 2-piece outfits, place shirt on hanger, then safety pin pants/skirts/shorts through the waistband, to the back of the shirt at the shoulders supported by the top bars of the hanger.
 Do not hang bottoms underneath the shirt.
 More details below.

-- For hard-to-hang items (such as many spring items: wide tops, swimsuits, spaghetti straps, etc) be sure and hang the piece(s) from the top sloping bars of the hanger, catching the safety pin "down deep" through both sides of the fabric, catching the clothing and tag twice.
+- For hard-to-hang items (such as many spring sale items: wide tops, swimsuits, spaghetti straps, etc) be sure and hang the piece(s) from the top sloping bars of the hanger, catching the safety pin "down deep" through both sides of the fabric, catching the clothing and tag twice.
 You can do this by putting masking tape or duct tape flags off hanger bar, then pin through fabric AND doubled over tape to keep from sliding.
-See example.

 Fold duct tape around the top of the hanger and wrap it around itself, so that no "sticky" is left exposed.